 In 1738 Dr. William Denune paid for the burial of, and was listed as the closest living relative of a James Denune.
 We don't know what relationship Dr. William Denune had with James, who could have been his father, brother, or cousin.
 Did James come to America with William?

 James was Master of the Free School in Prince Georges County, MD.
 In 1729 he advertised for the return of a runaway indentured servant, Thomas Smith, a stocking (linen) weaver, who had recently been an usher at the school.
 James Denune's ad appeared in this 2 page issue of Bradford's New-York Gazette 7 July 1729, the first paper published in New York State.
 When you read the ad, remember that the old English 's' looks a lot like a modern 'f' without the horizontal stroke.
 Also, the ad includes a few archaic words.
 I would translate, "... long visage and pock fretten." as, a long face with a bad case of acne.

 The "Southern Campaign Revolutionary War Pension Statements & Rosters" includes a signed pension application for John Duvall Denune, generation 3, submitted May 2nd, 1818.
 John has relocated from Maryland to Franklin County, Ohio, and is applying for a pension stating that he is disabled by a wound in the hand received in the service, unable to do a days work, and has eight children still living at home to support.
 His oldest child at home, Alexander Bond Denune, generation 4, was 13.
-He served as a musician at Etaw Springs, at the battles of Camden, Guilford Court House, and the Siege of Ninety Six. http://southerncampaign.org/pen/s44133.pdf
+He served as a musician at The Battles of Camden, Guilford Courthouse, the Siege of Ninty Six, and Etaw Springs.

 John Denune, 1736 passenger from Inverness to Georgia